kickstartDS/storyblok-starter/README.md

    - `STORYBLOK_LOGIN_EMAIL`: the email for the account you created the Space with
    - `STORYBLOK_REGION`: region your Space is hosted in.
 You should have selected this when creating it
 4. Run the first deployment for your project by hitting the final button
-5. You should be able to open the site url configured in Netlify now, adding `/getting-started` to it to open the initial demo page
+5. You should be able to open the site url configured in Netlify now

 #### Netlify Webhook on Storyblok change